Randal Grichuk Player Props: Rockies vs. Dodgers

-On Wednesday, Randal Grichuk (batting .222 in his past 10 games) and the Colorado Rockies face the Los Angeles Dodgers, whose starting pitcher will be Michael Grove.
+On Thursday, Randal Grichuk (.278 batting average in his past 10 games, with three doubles, a home run, three walks and three RBI) and the Colorado Rockies face the Los Angeles Dodgers, whose starting pitcher will be Emmet Sheehan.
 First pitch is at 8:40 PM ET.

 Randal Grichuk Game Info & Props vs. the Dodgers